sam-warren/IdeaHub/DMTools/README.md

 # DMTools

-A project to facilitate great Dungeons and Dragons.
+A project to facilitate great Dungeons & Dragons.
 Complies with SRD.

 ## Requirements